SoftUni-Internal/interactive-content/EN/00-Introduction-to-HTML-and-CSS/01-Introduction-to-HTML.md

 [stream language="RO" videoId="444864042" /]
 [/video-vimeo]

-In HTML, a tag is used for **creating an element**.
+In HTML, a tags are used for **creating elements**.

 Each HTML tag describes that the browser should do something instead of simply displaying the text.
 In HTML, the tags begin with (`<`) and end with (`>`).

-HTML tags can be of two types:
+HTML tags can be two types:
 - Paired Tags
 - Unpaired Tags

 ## Paired Tags
-A tag is said to be a paired tag if the text is placed between a tag and its companion tag.
+A paired tag is considered when text is placed between a certain tag and its companion tag.
 In paired tags, the first tag is referred to as **opening tag** and the second tag is referred to as **closing tag**.

 Note that the end tag's name is preceded by a **slash character** `</b>`.